shodan8192/sophgo-sg200x-debian/README.md

 This image also adds the debian repository for board-related packages so you can install additional repositories.
 The debian repository is hosted at https://scpcom.github.io/deb which pulls down the compiled debian packages from the above github repository occasionally.

+Available debian packages:

+ - cvi-pinmux-cv181x
+ Contains a tool named cvi_pinmux which allows to change the function of the pins (GPIO, SPI etc.).
+ - firmware-vcodec-cv181x
+ Firmware for the video encoder/decoder running on the small C906 core.

+…and board-specific packages like:

+ - cvitek-fsbl-licheervnano
+ The boot loader (including opensbi and u-boot).
+ - cvitek-middleware-licheervnano
+ Libs and samples for the ISP (vi/vo/venc/vdec etc.).
+ - cvitek-osdrv-licheervnano-kvm
+ Additional kernel drivers (required for camera support etc.).
+ - device-key-licheervnano
+ Startup script that sets the Ethernet MAC address and hostname based on the hash off the device uuid.
+ - duo-pinmux-duo256
+ Same as cvi-pinmux but customized for Milk-V Duo series boards.
+ - gadget-nic-licheervnano
+ Startup script to setup USB Gadget NCM/RNDIS networking.
+ - linux-image-licheervnano-kvm
+ The kernel customized for the board.
+ - load-systemko-licheervnano
+ Startup script that loads the additional drivers (see cvitek-osdrv-licheervnano-kvm).
+ - nanokvm-licheervnano
+ NanoKVM Server that provides the web interface to control your device.
+ - sensor-config-licheervnano
+ Configuration files and parameters required to initialize the camera sensor.

+The package names are depending on the board you are using (licheervnano, duo256 or duos) and the variant (kvm = NanoKVM, e = all others).
+For example if you want the kernel for Milk-V Duo256 the package is called linux-image-duo256-e.

 ## Building the Image
 To build a stock image with no modifications: